 There’s nothing like celebrating Chinese New Year in Hong Kong.
+This year is the Year Of The Pig!
+(Can you say yummy pork dumplings?)
 I had the opportunity to visit during this festive time of year and out of all the things we did that week, I’ve narrowed it down to 5 activities not to miss while in Hong Kong for Chinese New Year.

 1 – Visit the Lam Tseun Wishing Trees to make a New Year’s Wish.